duleorlovic/blog/_draft/2016-05-21-docker-and-rails.markdown

 docker-machine ls
 ```
 note that they are not automatically started when you reboot the machine so you
-need to run `docker-machine start manager` but once manager is starter it will
+need to run `docker-machine start manager` but once manager is started it will
 try to start its services on all workers.
 You can test that by manually shut
 down and start worker machine.
 Docker Desktop Enterprise includes `docker cluster` which can create nodes on